Beneficial Use of Dredging in the Solent Project (BUDS)

 Stakeholder Working

-This will involve working with stakeholders to develop strategic guidance and a protocol.
-It will be led by the Solent Forum building on from Phase 1 work, using workshops and stakeholder meetings.
-Specifically it will:
+Key stakeholders helped develop strategic guidance and a protocol.
+Led by the Solent Forum it built on from Phase 1 work, using workshops and stakeholder meetings.
+Specifically it:

-- Explore funding for phase 3 and develop tender material.
+- Explored funding for phase 3 and developed tender material.

-- Develop and understand lessons learned on maintenance dredge and disposal licensing.
-This could lead to a protocol and guidance.
+- Developed lessons learned on maintenance dredge and disposal licensing.

-- To feedback the mapping of Solent dredge locations and disposal sites and areas of potential value for recharge work to national players.
-To provide detailed matching analysis.
+- Feedback the mapping of Solent dredge locations and disposal sites and areas of potential value for recharge work to national players to provide detailed matching analysis.